hadron-sclang/hadron/doc/Hadron-Requirements.md

 extends this to add full metaprogramming capability, enabling access to and manipulation of the abstract syntax tree of an expression in the language.

+Important also to try and ensure that higher-level languages that rely on sclang as a backend interpreter, such as Tidal, could continue to work (with modification) on Hadron.

 ### Code Distribution

 The Quark system has been great for distributing SuperCollider code.
 We should keep it, possibly extending it as needed.